And it Still Could.

 The many different styles of Scala mean that it is not enough to hire or train somebody in “Scala”.
 Play, Typelevel, Scalaz are all very different technology stacks creating niches within a niche.
 Entrenched politics have caused these stacks to drift further apart.
 They must come together rather than fight.
 Unfortunately in 2019 we’ve seen the opposite: Lightbend and Scala Center have actively excluded projects and individuals from the community because they contribute to the “wrong” stack.

-The politics are so dirty that several members of the Scala compiler team have recently engaged in “no platforming” of a prominent contributor (having his keynotes removed from both Scala Days and Scala eXchange, with pressure applied to all conference organisers).
+The politics are so dirty that several members of the Scala compiler team have recently engaged in “no platforming” of a prominent contributor having keynotes removed from Scala Days (UPDATE: and Scala eXchange), with pressure applied to all conference organisers.

 Then there is Typelevel.
 In my opinion they are the worst thing to happen to the Scala Community.
 They are a small but very vocal minority who have decided that they are morally superior and represent the functional programming community.
 But nobody elected them, and a lot of people are unhappy about that.